gaamarchi/MyObsidian/README.md

 # MyObsidian
-## This repository is still under development🛠️
+## This repository is still under development 🛠️

 This is my obsidian vault template
 I used these sources to arrive at this model